aaronengland/pitch_type_prediction_model/README.md

 ## 6. Next Steps

+1. **Pitcher identity encoding without target leakage**: Use target encoding with out-of-fold estimates or entity embeddings to capture pitcher repertoire without memorizing training labels.
+2. **Ensemble with baselines**: Combine the pitcher-mode lookup (which captures individual repertoire) with the ML model's game-context predictions via weighted averaging or stacking.
+3. **Hyperparameter tuning and RFE**: Systematic tuning (e.g., Bayesian optimization) and recursive feature elimination were skipped for time but would likely improve performance.
-1. **Alternative models**: LightGBM, CatBoost, or neural network approaches that may capture sequential pitch patterns better.
+4. **Alternative models**: LightGBM, CatBoost, or neural network approaches that may capture sequential pitch patterns better.
-2. **Ensemble**: Combine model predictions with the pitcher-mode-per-count baseline (e.g., weighted average or stacking).
-3. **Expanded feature engineering**: Pitcher fatigue curves (pitch count vs. typical workload), game-level momentum from score changes, day/night splits, and park effects.
+5. **Expanded feature engineering**: Pitcher fatigue curves (pitch count vs. typical workload), game-level momentum from score changes, day/night splits, and park effects.
-4. **Cross-validation**: Replace single out-of-time split with rolling-window cross-validation for more robust hyperparameter selection.
+6. **Cross-validation**: Replace single out-of-time split with rolling-window cross-validation for more robust hyperparameter selection.

 ---